 What is a DART Rate ?

 A DART Rate stands for "Days Away Restricted or Transferred" Rate and includes only those OSHA recordable injuries or illness that resulted in days away from work; restricted duty or transfer of duties.
-The DART rate is calculated the same way as TCIR but as follows:
+The DART rate is calculated using the following formula:

 - (Number of OSHA Recordable injuries and illnesses that resulted in Days Away; Restricted; Transferred X 200,000) / Employee hours worked = Days Away Restricted Transferred Rate